nikhilasravani/Equity-Printer/README.md

 Otherwise print "Neither all are equal or different".

-EXAMPLES OF INPUT/OUTPUT:

-printEqual(1, 1, 1); should print text All numbers are equal printEqual(1, 1, 2); should print text Neither all are equal or different printEqual(-1, -1, -1); should print text Invalid Value printEqual(1, 2, 3); should print text All numbers are different NOTES

  The printEqual method needs to be defined as public static like we have been doing so far in the course.
  Do not add main method to solution code.